oechsler/BareSharp/README.md

 Once you build and run the application agian, you will see your snowball Sprite displayed right in the center of the window.

 ![window_snowball](./Assets/window_snowball.tiff)

+Now that you have got your Sprite displayed you might want to change its atribute fileds like for example Rotation and Position.
+Please checkout the class reference in the Drawable class file for further information on this topic.

+If your are interested in animating your Sprite using the Gilde tweening engine however, please visit their online [documentation](https://bitbucket.org/jacobalbano/glide).
+The engine itself is implemented under the Bare.Tweening namespace and the Tweening field inside each Scene class (see class reference).

+For information on playing Sound and handling Input calls checkout their respective class references.

+*Copyright © 2017 - Samuel Oechsler*